lyteword/chspurgeon-tod/volume-4/psalm-97.md

 **Verse 12.** *Give thanks at the remembrance of his holiness.* Be thankful for—

-1\.Its unsullied perfection.
+1\.
+Its unsullied perfection.

-2\.Its wondrous forbearance.
+2\.
+Its wondrous forbearance.

-3\.Its place in our salvation.
+3\.
+Its place in our salvation.

-4\.Its approachableness through Christ.
+4\.
+Its approachableness through Christ.

-5\.Its predicted triumphs.— *W.J.*
+5\.
+Its predicted triumphs.— *W. J.*

 **Verse 12.**

-1\.A remembrance at which the world does not give thanks.
+1\.
+A remembrance at which the world does not give thanks.

-2\.Reasons which make it a matter of thanksgiving with the righteous.
-Its bearing on the way of salvation; on the doctrines of the gospel; on the law of the Christian life.— *C.D.*
+2\.
+Reasons which make it a matter of thanksgiving with the righteous.
+Its bearing on the way of salvation; on the doctrines of the gospel; on the law of the Christian life.— *C. D.*